gsemet/dopplerr/README.rst

 Base directory (``DOPPLERR_BASEDIR`` environment variable) can be used to put all these folder in same directory.
-If ``DOPPLERR_BASEDIR`` is not defined, dopplerr will assume the path communicated by Sonarr or Radarr also exists locally.
-So mouth your series folder to ``/series``, TV show folder to ``/tv``, and animes to ``/animes`` and so on.
+If ``DOPPLERR_BASEDIR`` is not defined, Dopplerr will assume the path communicated by Sonarr or Radarr also exists locally.
+So mount your series folder to ``/series``, TV show folder to ``/tv``, and animes to ``/animes`` and so on.

 Parameters